More people than ever are adopting plant-based diets. Indeed, it’s never been easier to go vegan either.

 For example, while high in protein, nut based sources don’t contain all of the composite amino acids which account for your protein intake.
 To make up this difference they must be combined with cereals.

-While protein powders can be used to replace meals, in most cases they are best used alongside a healthy diet immediately after anaerobic exercise.
+While protein powders can be used to replace meals, in most cases they are best used alongside a healthy diet immediately after exercise.

 5. Vitamin D